 Avoid these Common FLSA Violations

-Experts predict a record-breaking year for Fair Labor Standards Act (“FLSA”) lawsuits and FLSA violations.
-First, thanks to the Department of Labor’s (“DOL”) new overtime rule, around 4.2 million employees will suddenly qualify for overtime pay as of December 1, 2016.
-Second, business owners must prepare today for the salary threshold to increase from $23,660 to $47,467 and then another increase in 3 short years!
-This new law significantly widens liability to small business owners with automatic salary threshold increases every 3 years.
-However, the biggest reason FLSA violations and lawsuits are on the rise is simply because employers continue to violate the FLSA and most often they do it unknowingly.
+Back in 2016, experts predicted a record-breaking year for Fair Labor Standards Act (“FLSA”) lawsuits and FLSA violations.
+First, thanks to the Department of Labor’s (“DOL”) 2016 Obama overtime rule, around 4.2 million employees would have suddenly qualified for overtime pay as of December 1, 2016.
+Second, business owners were scrambling to prepare for the salary threshold to increase from $23,660 to $47,467 and then another increase in 3 short years!
+This 2016 Obama overtime rule significantly increased liability to small business owners with automatic salary threshold increases every 3 years.
+However, the biggest reason FLSA violations and lawsuits are always on the rise is not due to the 2016 Obama overtime rule or even the new overtime rule of 2020, it is simply because employers continue to violate the FLSA and most often they do it unknowingly.
 Are you one of those guilty businesses?

 Here are the most common FLSA violations: